divyechopra/-Tata-1Mg-Homeopathic-medicine-Analysis-Divye/README.md

 ## <img src="https://user-images.githubusercontent.com/106439762/181937125-2a4b22a3-f8a9-4226-bbd3-df972f9dbbc4.gif" width="48" height="48" > Methodology

-- **Scraped the data with the help of Python BeautifulSoup librariy.**
+- **Scraped the data with the help of Python BeautifulSoup library.**

 ### For Table - 1